 Sylvia: This normally starts with an ‘interview’ with Claire so she can match the right dog to the right family.
 Then 3 visits follow.
 The new owner is encouraged to take the dog for a walk on the first 2 occasions, and for a visit at their prospective home.
 If needs be, the process will take even longer – it’s anything from 2 weeks to 2 months.
 If it’s somebody who has already adopted a dog from us, it takes less obviously.

 Anita: This is one of the things I have mentioned as a difference between a private adoption vs adopting from a shelter.
 It is really great that the Malta shelters are thorough in their process and choosing the perfect match for both parties.
 For a private adoption, normally there won’t be as many steps/weeks involved.

 In our case, we got contacted on Facebook regarding the dog up for adoption.
 We met him on a Thursday afternoon and decided to take him the following day.
 It was a quick – and somewhat naive – process that in hindsight should have been more thorough.

 Is there any common thing people are most interested in when visiting your shelter?

-Mark: More often than not they ask for puppies.
+Mark: More often than not they ask for puppies for adoption in Malta.
 We do get enquiries for dogs of a specific breed (I find this ridiculous) but we hardly ever have any, less so puppies.